New York Comic Con: A Beginner’s Guide

 Want to attend a big convention but overwhelmed by the process behind San Diego Comic-Con?
 On the east coast and can’t afford to fly to California?
 Or are you just honestly interested in attending New York Comic Con but aren’t sure how to go about it?
 This post is for you!

 I live in New York City and have been attending New York Comic Con since 2010, so I put together this basic guide for anyone who’s interested in attending and doesn’t quite know where to start.
 Keep in mind, a lot of the information in this post will be specific to the current year, or not even be relevant anymore.
-ReedPop (the company behind NYCC) is constantly changing its process, and I’m basing a lot of these tips off of last year.
-I’ll update this post for 2023 as things get announced.
+ReedPop (the company behind NYCC) is constantly changing its process, and I’m basing a lot of these tips off of previous years.
+I’ll update this post for 2024 as things get announced.

 What Is NYCC?

 New York Comic Con (NYCC) is a four-day comic and pop culture convention held annually in the Javits Convention Center in New York City.
-It’s not quite got the scale or spectacle of its west coast cousin, but it has been steadily rising in prominence for the past several years.
+It’s not quite got the scale or spectacle of its west coast cousin, but it is considered the second biggest convention in the United States.

 When Is NYCC?